By Ken Norton

 Sources: Why Giving Advice Rarely Works and the ICF Referring a Client to Therapy guidelines

 To understand coaching, let’s use a metaphor.
 The client has an agenda.
 It’s what they want to accomplish or learn about themselves.
-Imagine it as the summit of a mountain they want to climb.
-This could be something like, “I want to be a better product leader,” “I want more balance in my life,” or “I want to figure out what my authentic leadership style is.”
+They’re at “Point A” and want to get to “Point B.” Point B the summit of a mountain they want to climb.
+This could be something like, “I want to be a better product leader,” “I want more balance in my life,” or “I want to figure out how to be successful in this new role.”
 The agenda guides the relationship going forward, and it’s how the client will measure success.

-Over here is my agenda.
+Over here is my own agenda.
 It’s drawn from my experience and what’s important to me.
 It’s shaped by my lessons, what worked for me, what didn’t, what I want, and the environments I’ve been exposed to.
 If I were to give you advice, I bring these two agendas together.
-Advising is when the client’s goals meet “what I would do.”
+Advising is when the the advice-giver points the client toward their own agenda.
+“Here’s what I would do.”

-Advice, even from someone accomplished, can be problematic.
-Here’s a good article from my friend and coaching colleague Kenneth Berger that explains why.
+Advice, even from someone accomplished, can be problematic (see Sidebar: Why advice often sucks below).
 Advice is situational – what worked for me might not work for you.
 You might nod your head but then choose to ignore it.
 Or you might follow it, and it could be wrong!
 Advice is prone to hindsight, survivorship, and confirmation biases.
 My advice might have been precisely the wrong thing to do, and I just got lucky.
-Or maybe I only think it worked for me, and it played no role in success – you can’t run independent A/B tests on life unless you’re entering the multiverse.
+Or maybe I only think it worked for me, and it played no role in success – you can’t run independent A/B tests on life unless you enter the multiverse.
 Advice tends to be more for the advice-giver’s benefit than for the advice-receiver’s.
-They get to feel helpful, and smart.
-And advice isn’t always welcome.
+Advice-givers get to feel helpful, and smart.
+Finally, advice isn’t always welcome.
 We all know how frustrating it can be to share an experience or situation and have the listener immediately jump to, “Here’s what you should do…”

 I describe advice as a bit like cotton candy.
 It’s a sweet, enjoyable treat.
 Everyone is a little bit happier after some cotton candy.
 But it doesn’t contain any nutrition, and an hour or so later after the sugar high wears off, you’re right back where you started: hungry (with maybe a bit of a tummy ache).